debbiedai/NER/README.md

 ### Postprocess

 After training, the test prediction of each fold would be saved in output directory.
+Please download test_predictions.txt and rename it.
+(For example: test_predictions_v0_t1.txt)

 In `postprocess.py`, you can add text name in the test prediction and postprocess to the output format we want.